On the Density of Happy Numbers

 \end{proof}

-Using lemma (\ref{lem:lem1}) we will not lose much density assuming that $|I|$ is much larger than $|J|$.
-However when considering the random variable $H(Y_m)$ the set $|J|$ will be much too large.
-As a result it will be more useful to consider a smaller interval where the bulk of the distribution lies.
+Using Lemma \ref{lem:lem1}, we will not lose much density assuming that $|I|$ is much larger than $|J|$.
+However, if $Y_m$ is induced by the interval $[0, b^m -1]$, then the random variable $H(Y_m)$ will be supported on a set $J$ that is much too large.
+As a result, it will be more useful to consider a smaller interval where the bulk of the distribution lies.